 You only have an obligation to disclose what you know, and you must only undertake a competent and diligent visual inspection of the property.
 You are not obliged to engage a professional to do an inspection.
 For more information about disclosures, check out a real estate licensee’s Duty to Disclose.

-Errors and Omissions insurance is essential to protect your real estate business against potential lawsuits.
-CRES Real Estate E&O + ClaimPrevent® provides you with access to free Legal Services 7 days a week, where you can speak to experienced real estate attorneys.
+Real Estate Errors and Omissions insurance is essential to protect your real estate business against potential lawsuits.
+CRES Real Estate E&O + ClaimPrevent® includes access to Legal Services pre-claim, where you can speak to experienced real estate attorneys.